-Intuition is one of the oracles of Divinity, of which consciousness is the other, which God uses in the dualized soul. the male and female expressions, to reveal the unchanging law It can truly be designated the oracle of Divinity.
-Intuition is and has ever been associated with woman, and conscience with man and for the mystic reason, that woman symbolizes the receptive principle and its correspondent in Divinity is divine inspiration (of which intuition is the only oracle), while man symbolizes the active principle and its correspondent in Divinity is illumination.
-The receptive principle is directly inspired and vitalized by celestial wisdom or love, while the active principle is directly inspired and vitalized by celestial power or will, while both are the mystic nexus or link (union through oneness, not difference or differentiation) by which man and woman are united and married.
-Woman as the type of receptivity is the symbol of love in manifestation, or love in the function of maternity; man as the type of action, is the symbol of will in manifestation, or power in the function of paternity.
-Love in the woman is thus guided by intuition, while will in the man is led by conscience.
-Both oracles are the residence of omniscience and omnipotence, and as such are infallible and authoritative.
 Intuition deals with the vision in the spheres and on the planes of the visions, while conscience deals with the voice on the planes and in the spheres of the voices.
-Intuition guides and inspires the intelligent principle of the self in objectivity or forms created by desire, governs the reason and human instinct and oracles the truth in love and thus is the will of God expressed through love, the logos of omnipotence to omniscience in the sphere of woman, the symbol of receptivity; conscience guides and inspires the emotional principle of the self in objectivity or forms created by desire, governs the moral sentiment and human passion and oracles truth in power, and thus is the love of God expressed through will, the logos of omniscience to omnipotence in the sphere of man, the symbol of action.
+Intuition guides and inspires the intelligent principle of the self in objectivity or forms created by desire.
+It governs the reason and human instinct and oracles the truth in love.
+Thus is the will of God expressed through love, the logos of omnipotence to omniscience in the sphere of woman, the symbol of receptivity.
+Conscience guides and inspires the emotional principle of the self in objectivity of forms created by desire, governs the moral sentiment and human passion and oracles truth in power.
+Thus is the love of God expressed through will, the logos of omniscience to omnipotence in the sphere of man, the symbol of action.
 Woman, as the receptive principle of Divinity easily takes on negativity and becomes what she is not-the exact form of nothing.
-Man as the active principle of Divinity readily takes on positivity and becomes the opposite of what he is the veritable form of chaos.
-There is a mystic meaning and not a sense of degration attached to the words nothing and chaos as here used.
-And the reason why intuition is clothed in the form of the vision, symbolized in sacred literature as the woman clothed with the sun, the lightning, and conscience is clothed in the form of the voice or the thunder, is that God mystically appeals to woman in the sphere of light (intelligence) with the divine inspiration of truth, while God mystically appeals to man in the sphere of sound (feeling) with the illumination of love.
-[The great masters of music have been men and for the reason above cited.]
-This is truth of generic or creative woman or man, but not true of woman or man, as the Madonna and the Christ.
-Here the self shines in the pure light of Being.
-[Being is absolute.
-Existence is relative.
-Being stands for Oneness.
-Existense for differentiation.]
+Man as the active principle of Divinity readily takes on positivity and becomes the opposite of what he is-the veritable form of chaos.
+There it a mystic meaning and not a sense of degradation attached to the words nothing and chaos as here used.
+And the reason why intuition is clothed in the form of the vision, symbolized in sacred literature as the woman clothed with the sun or the lightning, and conscience is clothed in the form of the voice or the thunder, is that God mystically appeals to woman in the sphere of light (intelligence) with the divine inspiration of truth, while God mystically appeals to man in the sphere of sound (feeling) with the illumination of love.
+This is true of generic or creative woman or man, but not true of woman or man, as the Madonna and the Christ.
+Here the self shines in the pure light of Being.†

-No attempt will here be made to refute the erroneous inductions of certain schools of philosophy, morality and theology that there is no higher oracle in the world than either an exoteric or esoteric revelation of the unchanging law as taught by popular science and religion.
+No attempt will here be made to refute the erroneous statement of certain schools of philosophy, morality and theology that there can be no exoteric or esoteric revelation of the unchanging law as now acknowledged practical by popular science and religion.

 In a priori teaching the spirit informs itself.
 It is self conscious, self led, self inspired, self realized.
 It remembers what it is, what it has been and is to be in the sphere where God is, and it can and will parallel and realize within itself whatever truth God reveals, has ever revealed or will ever reveal.
 This is the self's prerogative, that it is what it contains or possesses as an expression or manifestation of itself or any self the world over.
 It is not here suggested nor implied that the self is always consciously omniscient, but this is unhesitatingly affirmed, the self is never without consciousness in which the truth dwells as the sun in the empyrean.
 It can and will know whatever has been or will be known.
-That is self evident; and the evidence upon which the self rests its record and authority is within itself.
+This is self evident; and the evidence upon which the self rests its record and authority it within itself.